michaelokarimia/loandecider/README.md

+#Setup

+A simple console app which calculates loan decisions for prospective borrowers to obtain a quote from our pool of lenders for 36 month loans

 Works on python 2.7

-Setup

 Assumes you already have pip installed